 Content from this article is from the new book Love Like Jesus: How Jesus Loved People (and how you can love like Jesus).
 For more articles included in the book go to Love Like Jesus Book.
-Love Like Jesus is due to be published in 2018.
+Love Like Jesus is due to be published in February of 2020.

 A Dormitory Door Mat